1894 New York state election

 The 1894 New York state election was held on November 6, 1894, to elect the governor, the lieutenant governor and a judge of the New York Court of Appeals, as well as all members of the New York State Assembly.
 Besides, a new State Constitution and four other constitutional amendments were proposed to the electorate, and were all accepted.
 Furthermore, the inhabitants of New York County and adjacent communities were asked if they wanted to join the proposed enlarged New York City, a project known as The Consolidation.

+This was the first election since 1874 where the governor was elected to a two-year term rather than a 3-year term, a practice that was used in the 1876 to 1891 elections.
+The term of office later expanded to 4 years following the 1938 election.